peterdalle/swedishtwitter/README.md

 - `news` is an integer value whether the account post news (`1`) or not (`0`).
 - `opinion` is an integer value whether the account post opinion pieces (`1`) or not (`0`).
 - `name` is the full name of the account.
-- `twittername` is the @name of the Twitter acount.
+- `twittername` is the @name of the Twitter account.
 - `twitterid` is the ID of the Twitter account.